 B i o g r a p h y

 "Powerhouse mezzo" (Albert Williams, The Chicago Reader) Caitlin McKechney has made a name for herself as a dynamic singing actress, which was on display at the beginning of 2019 when she performed the role of Dinah in Bernstein's Trouble in Tahiti in a co-production with Miami Orchestra and Magic City Opera (read Lawrence Budman's review here).
 Caitlin has also been performing extensively with her two bands, beginning with an exciting tour of the Texas panhandle with the Opera Cowgirls.
 March was filled with performances with the Galway Girls, an irish trio of women that mixes authentic Irish music with the folk traditions of the states, performed all over Pennsylvania and NYC celebrating St. Patrick's Day at theaters like the Bucks County Playhouse and Hedgerow Theater.
-Caitlin will travel to Oklahoma this May to reprise her interpretation of opera's most notorious bad girl in Painted Sky Opera's Tragedie de Carmen, and continue on to Opera North this summer to play Ruth in Pirates of Penzance this summer.
+Caitlin traveled to Oklahoma in May of 2019 to reprise her interpretation of opera's most notorious bad girl in Painted Sky Opera's Tragedie de Carmen, and continued on to Opera North that summer to play Ruth in Pirates of Penzance.

 Caitlin's 2018 season started off with a fantastic production of Carmen with Tacoma Opera.
 April brought about her Carnegie Hall debut as the alto soloist in Mozart Missa Solemnis in C Major with MidAmerica Productions, and in June she returned to New York City Opera to cover Lureen in the North American premier of Brokeback Mountain.
 She performed the role of Lilli Vanessi in Kiss Me Kate twice in 2018, both at North Street Playhouse and again at the Broadway Theater of Pitman in October and November opposite Robert Newman.